 * Investigation 3: Working with Addition and Subtraction

 Learning Expectations - students will:

-* Readers change their voice to match what is happening in the story.
+* Readers can reread a story to their partner and use their voice to show what is going on in the story.

 *** A Reader's Workshop Packet goes home weekly.
 The lessons are taught daily.
 Some days the students will do a page in the packet, other days they will be practicing the strategies independently or with their partner.
 Please don't be alarmed if all the pages are not complete.
 The packets are more to let you know what our lesson was for the day.

 Just a reminder about your child's books.
 These are independent reading books and are below your child's reading level.
 The students are being instructed at higher levels in small groups.
 The Take Home Bags are for practicing good reading habits.
 Most importantly for them to read like they talk.
 They should be reading with expression.
 Good readers read to entertain.
 Many students are reading their own books at home, which is also good practice.
 Please encourage and compliment their good reading.